james-j-obrien/bevy_vector_shapes/README.md

 Bevy Vector Shapes is in the very early stages of development.
 There may be issues and some documentation may be sparse.

 ## Features
-- Variety of shape types: lines, rectangles, circles, arcs and regular polygons.
+- Variety of built in shape types: lines, rectangles, circles, arcs and regular polygons.
+- Traits to allow implementation of custom shape types.
 - Supports various bevy rendering features: 2D and 3D pipelines, transparency, alpha modes, render layers, bloom.
+- Canvas API for rendering shapes to a texture.
+- Ability to draw textures on shapes, including canvas textures.
 - Immediate and retained mode.
 - Local anti-aliasing for smoother looking shapes.
 - Optional billboarding for each shape type to ensure they are always facing the camera.